kean/Nuke/Demo/README.md

 the figures over every screen.
 It is on from launch, as a card folded into a pill in the bottom left corner – the tasks running, the share of the images that didn't download, and the frames of the last second.
-Tap it and the same card grows into the queues, bytes, caches, memory footprint, and dropped frames of the pipeline that did something last – the queues include processing, as a limit and a suspend switch rather than a count, because processors come with the request and nothing the probe sees counts them.
-It floats over the screen in Liquid Glass rather than taking a strip of it, dark whatever the app is set in, and it is dragged to whichever corner it is let go nearest – the card's options name the four for whoever would rather not drag it, and `-demoHUDCorner` starts it in one.
+Tap it and the same card grows into those four figures at full size, the task queues as slots against their limits, and then the tasks, the bytes, the caches, and what a busy main thread cost the display, in two columns of label and figure with a rule between each group.
+Every figure ends at the same edge, so a count that grows from 9 to 10 moves nothing around it.
+The queues include processing, as a limit and a suspend switch rather than a count, because processors come with the request and nothing the probe sees counts them.

+The card floats over the screen in Liquid Glass rather than taking a strip of it, dark whatever the app is set in, and it is dragged to whichever corner it is let go nearest – the card's options name the four for whoever would rather not drag it, and `-demoHUDCorner` starts it in one.
 The catalog's Lab section and those options switch it off; `-demoHUD 0` leaves it off from launch.

-The card's info button opens **Pipeline Details** as a sheet over whatever screen is on display: the same figures at length for the pipeline the HUD shows, the last half minute of its work in three charts – the images it finished stacked by where they came from, the work running on each queue, and what the memory cache holds
+The card's info button opens **Pipeline Details** as a sheet over whatever screen is on display: the same figures at length for the pipeline the HUD shows.
+It is a panel rather than a settings screen – one dark surface, a stack of bands with a hairline between them – because a grouped list drew a card around every row and hung a paragraph under every card, which left the chrome more of the screen than the figures had; what those paragraphs said is in the info sheet now, where it is read once rather than scrolled past every time.
+The
-– its five task queues with the work running against the limit and a suspend button each, and a meter for each of its caches with a button to empty it.
+bands: the pipeline's figures, the images it finished stacked by where they came from, the work running on each of its five task queues with a suspend button apiece, a meter for each of its caches with a button to empty it, then the app, every pipeline added up, and the switches of the HUD.
 At its resting height the screen underneath goes on loading, which is what the charts draw.
-With several pipelines alive, the title is a menu that holds both the sheet and the HUD to one of them – the HUD shows a pin while it does.
-The App and All Pipelines sections and the switches of the HUD are at the end.
+With several pipelines alive, the title opens a list that holds both the sheet and the HUD to one of them – the HUD shows a pin while it does.

 The charts are drawn in one hue, light to dark, rather than a set of colors: both stacks have an order – the stages work passes through, and how far the